-Recently, one of my patients came in for her routine 6 months hygiene appointment.
+Recently, one of my patients came in for her routine six months hygiene appointment.
 During her exam, I diagnosed several cavities.
 We were not sure why she now had tooth decay, after many years without having any cavities.
 She is very health conscious, has good oral home care, and did not think any habits have changed.
 I started asking her different questions about her diet.
-She realized the one thing that she has been doing differently in the last year was drinking kombucha on a daily basis.
-Lately kombucha has been gaining a lot of popularity for all it’s health benefits.
+She realized the one thing that she has been doing differently in the last year was drinking kombucha daily.
+Lately, kombucha has been gaining a lot of popularity for all it’s health benefits.
 Many people are adding probiotics to their diet to provide their gut with “good bacteria” to aid in digestion and overall health.
 As a dentist, I even started making kombucha myself.
-So I decided to do a little research, to see what are the affects of kombucha on your teeth.
+So I decided to do a little research, to see what are the effects of kombucha on your teeth.

 How to get the benefits of consuming kombucha and minimize the effect on your oral health

-Drink it with your meal- try to consume your glass of kombucha in one sitting rather then sipping it all day.
-Sipping it slowly over prolonged periods will produce a longer constant acidic enviroment causing more demineralization of the enamel.
+- Drink it with your meal- try to consume your glass of kombucha in one sitting rather than sipping it all day.
+Sipping it slowly over prolonged periods will produce a longer constant acidic environment causing more demineralization of the enamel.

 - Avoid flavored kombucha- it might taste better to have the different flavored kombuchas, but the flavored versions are sweetened and may have added fruits.
 Try the original tea flavor without additional sweetening or make your own.

 - Rinse with water- always rinse or drink water after your kombucha to help neutralize the acidic environment in the mouth and on the teeth.